quanta-js/quanta-docs/README.md

 ![QuantaJS Docs Banner](./public/img/quantajs_banner.png)

 Welcome to the official documentation site for [QuantaJS](https://github.com/quanta-js/quanta), a compact, scalable, and developer-friendly state management library for JavaScript.
-This documetation site, built with Next.js and MDX, provides a sleek, responsive, and feature-rich experience to explore QuantaJS’s reactivity system, API, and guides—all while the library is in its exciting beta phase
+This documetation site, built with Next.js and MDX, provides a sleek, responsive, and feature-rich experience to explore QuantaJS’s reactivity system, API, and guides all while the library is in its exciting beta phase

 ## 📦 Getting Started